 Hello.
 My name is David Brazier.
 "David" means beloved, especially beloved of God.
 "Brazier" my family name, means one who works with fire.
 I am also known by my Buddhist name, Dharmavidya, which means "seer of truth".
-It is all quite a lot to live up to, but also inspiring.
+It is all quite a lot to live up to, more than I can possibly manage, but inspiring nonetheless.
 Our names do tend to shape our lives.

 La Ville au Roi means "the town of the king".
 The word "ville" comes from the Roman "villa" meaning the big house of an important person.
 The actual house here, however, is a very modest and humble affair.
 I do not know the specific origin of this old French name in this instance but it suggests that this site has been occupied at least since medieval times and perhaps much earlier.
 One does come across traces of long fallen down habitations here and there.
 The present main house is simply a peasant cottage, not grand at all, so we have come down in the world.
 These days it is a spot well off the beaten track, secluded and tranquil.